 The freedom of movement and the nonchalant Dubai-ish atmosphere in the more modern parts of the city is, at first, a tonic after the wearying security restrictions which prevail in the rest of Iraq.
 But travellers have to decide for themselves whether the attraction of a large, modern city is what they are looking for in Kurdistan.

 The citadel of Erbil

-While touring Erbil you should visit the colourful bazaars.
-The main bazaar is a covered market and is located in the city centre to the south of the citadel.
-You enter the bazaar through a number of alleys surrounding it, and walk through the maze of narrow paths between the shops.
+You enter through a number of alleys surrounding it, and walk through the maze of narrow paths between the shops.
 Many of the alleys contain similar products: clothing, shoes, jewellery, cloth.
-In the northeast corner of the bazaar you will find a north–south alley selling a variety of honey and dairy products like yoghurt and cheeses.
-This bazaar, with its maze of intricate little booths and shops, is now surrounded by a newly constructed wall and fresh pavements.
+In the northeast corner is a north–south alley selling a variety of honey, yoghurt and cheese.

 Shar Garden Square

 In front of the Qyesariyeh Bazaar just below the citadel, this modern public square and esplanade is complete with fountains, brick arcades and a clock tower modelled on London’s Big Ben.